GiuseppeSoriano/WeFood/Documentation/Documentation.md

 }
 ```

 Here the `name` is the name of the Recipe, `id` is the unique identifier of the Recipe and will be useful for linking the recipe with the interactions (i.e. comments and star rankings) of the dataset [`[2]`](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?select=PP_recipes.csv).
 The `contributor_id` is the unique identifier of the User that created the Recipe.
 The `submitted` field is the timestamp of when the Recipe was uploaded.
 The `steps` field contains the steps of the Recipe, the `description` field contains the description that will be used for the Post that contains the Recipe and the `ingredients` field contains the list of the ingredients of the Recipe.
 Observing carefully the `steps` and the `ingredients` it is clear that they must be transformed into an array of strings because at the moment they are just strings.
-So the next step is the latter.

 From `recipes.csv` of [`[3]`](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews?select=reviews.csv), instead, it is possible to retrieve the URLs of the images of the Recipes.
 Thus only the fields `RecipeId` and `Images` are retained.
 Note that not all the Recipes have an image, and some of them have more than one image.
 Where no image is available, a default image will be applied.
 Viceversa, if multiple images are present, only the first image will be utilized.